eerotal/certbot-docker-swarm/docker/README.md

 Notes:

-1. You should mount a volume at `/etc/letsencrypt` to preserve certificates and Let's Encrypt account configuration across container updates.
+1. You should mount a volume at `/etc/letsencrypt` to preserve certificates and ACME server account configuration across container updates.
 2. You must mount the Docker socket from the Swarm manager node into the container at `/var/run/docker.sock`.
 Otherwiser the container can't manage the Swarm cluster.